xavierhamel/pnch/README.md

 Track your time from the CLI.
 Categorize and add a description to what you did and later export your timesheet to different formats.

+If it doesn't do something which you feel it should or it's not clear how to, please file an issue.

 ## Installation
 Clone the repo
 ```